Chang-LeHung/SPL/README.md

 # SPL
-A simple compiler and interpreter implementation.(Educational Project)
+A comprehensive compiler and interpreter implementation.(Educational Project)